esteinig/sketchy/README.md

 ## Install

-Sketchy implements a Rust command-line interface (`sketchy-rs`) for computation and evaluation on read streams and a Python command-line interface (`sketchy`) for evaluation plots and database utilities.
+Sketchy implements a Rust command-line interface (`sketchy`) for computation and evaluation on read streams and a Python command-line interface (`sketchy-utils`) for database utilities and diagnostic plots.

 **`Cargo`**

-Rust client only - this does not install the Python database and plotting client!
+Rust client only - this does not install the Python utilities! `Mash` needs to be in `$PATH`.

 ```bash
 cargo install sketchy-rs
 ```

-`Mash` needs to be in `$PATH`.
 On Linux systems one should be able to install `Mash` conveniently e.g.

 ```bash
 sudo apt-get install mash